 A: Shepherd Neame is responsible for the external redecoration of the property.
-However, it is the tenant’s responsibility for the internal decoration for various parts of the premises, with a minimum frequency.
-For example, trade areas need to be redecorated every three years.
+However, it is the tenant’s responsibility for the internal decoration for various parts of the premises.

 What training will I need before taking a pub?

 A: We require first-time Licensees to pass the Pre-Entry Awareness Training Course (PEAT) a minimum of five days before you attend your final shortlist interview with us.
 You will also need to obtain an APLH (Award for Personal Licence Holders).
 All Licensees must pass a Shepherd Neame course in Beer and Cellar Management, accredited to BII ABCQ level.

 Training for the new Licensee includes a financial management course, a Level 2 qualification in Food Safety in Catering and a Level 2 qualification in Health and Safety in the Workplace.
 There is also the a chance for every Licensee to become a Master of Beer – Shepherd Neame's unique qualification which enhances greater understanding of our ales and lagers, developing the knowledge to promote the products you sell, and ensuring the highest standards in maintaining and serving the perfect pint.